tremor-rs/tremor-www/docs/language/pipelines.md

 The [Select] queries in a Pipeline consume and produce unstructured data.
 The Pipeline runtime does not impose schema based constraints on data flowing through the system, although accessing data that is not present produces runtime errors and thus a schema can by dynamically enforced by user-defined pipeline code.

+## Periodic ticks

+Some parts of the runtime are triggered by periodic ticks send through the pipeline.
+This prevents the pipeline to beomce completely inactive when no events arrive for a longer period of time.
+A number of operators and windows make use of this mechanism to perform periodic tasks such as emitting windows that have a given timeframe.

+The current tick frequency is **100 milliseconds**.

 ## Definitions

 As all other entities in Tremor, pipelines need to be defined and created.
 They can have [Arguments] and they can specify their input and output ports.
 [Connectors] and other Pipelines can be connected to those ports only.
 The default ports are: